 In October 2007 the two largest US nuclear utilities, Exelon and Entergy, signed letters of intent to contract for uranium enrichment services Global Laser Enrichment LLC (GLE).
 The utilities may also provide GLE with support if needed for development of a commercial-scale GLE plant.
 In August 2010 TVA agreed to buy $400 million of enrichment services from GLE if the project proceeds.

-In mid 2009 GEH submitted the last part of its licence application for this GLE plant, which was expected to take the NRC about 30 months to process.
+In mid-2009 GEH submitted the last part of its licence application for this GLE plant, which was expected to take the NRC about 30 months to process.
 At the end of February 2012 NRC published a favourable environmental review of the project, and its safety evaluation found that its programs for the physical protection of special nuclear material and classified matter, material control and accounting provided an adequate basis for both safety and safeguards of facility operations.
 Following a July review by the NRC Atomic Safety and Licensing Board, a full licence to construct and operate a plant of up to 6 million SWU/yr was issued in September 2012.
 GLE will now decide in the light of commercial considerations on whether to proceed with a full-scale enrichment facility at Wilmington.
-The project, enriching up to 8% U-235, could be operational from 2014, and ramp up to annual capacity of 6 million separative work units (SWU) in 2020.
+The project, enriching up to 8% U-235, could be operational in a few years, and ramp up to annual capacity of 6 million separative work units (SWU) in 2020.

 Applications to silicon and zirconium stable isotopes are also being developed by Silex Systems near Sydney.

 CRISLA is another molecular laser isotope separation process which is the early stages of development.
 In this a gas is irradiated with a laser at a particular wavelength that would excite only the U-235 isotope.
 The entire gas is subjected to low temperatures sufficient to cause condensation on a cold surface or coagulation in the un-ionised gas.
 The excited molecules in the gas are not as likely to condense as the unexcited molecules.
 Hence in cold-wall condensation, gas drawn out of the system is enriched in the U-235 isotope that was laser-excited.
 NeuTrek, the development company, is aiming to build a pilot plant in USA.